SEMICeu/uri.semic.eu-proxy/README.md

 Caddy allows to extend it with caddy modules through Docker build instructions and having so a close connection with the official repositories.
 Nginx has no standard way to extend is with modules through Docker.
 The instructions to include common modules into the docker images require to rebuild Nginx from source with the modules included.
 For that the Offical Nginx Docker build script has been copied into this repository.
 To build the uri.semic.eu Nginx first this images has to be build and then the configured Nginx will be build.

+## common activities

+###

+### adding a new PURI
+1. For each new PURI in an existing domain the following steps must be done to make the PURI resolveable:
+  - add in the repository (uri.semic.eu-puris)[https://github.com/SEMICeu/uri.semic.eu-puris] the data in each RDF serialization at the right path in the directory _releases_
+  - add in the (htmlmapping configuration file)[https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/htmlmap.lua] the mapping of the path to the target html URL.

+2. Redeploy the new configuration on the uri.semic.eu VM:
+  - build a new nginx container
+  - restart the docker-compose setup to use the newly build nginx container